gabrielsoltz/aws-arn/README.md

 This is a complete list of all AWS ARNs.
 The list is sorted alphabetically by service and resource.
 This is the only complete list of AWS ARNs available anywhere.

+This is also a python module and CLI to generate ARNs for any AWS resource by passing in the resource ID, region and partition.

 You can use this repository as documentation, or you can use it as a module or CLI to generate ARNs for any AWS resource.

 > :warning: **Work in progress**: This is a work in progress.
 Not all services and resources are included yet.
 Please open an issue or pull request if you find any errors or omissions.